qfpl/applied-fp-course-answers/level07/README.md

 Handling those `Either` values everywhere is a bit awkward, this exercise introduces another monad transformer, ``ExceptT``.
-As well as the concept of a 'transformer stack' and what benefits it provides.
+As well as the concept of a 'transformer stack' and what benefits it can provide.

-Start again in ``src/FirstApp/AppM.hs``.
+Start in ``src/FirstApp/AppM.hs``.